B-Manish/ProfileGenerator/README.md

  npm run start
  ```

-Fill in the details and click save at the bottom.
+3. Fill in the required details in the app and click "SAVE" button at the bottom.

+4. To generate a Netlify URL, run:
   ``` bash
  npm run deploy
  ```